-Appendix F. Confirmation of acceptance of doctoral students (for applications for doctoral student grants)
+Attachment F. Confirmation of acceptance of doctoral students

-A confirmation from the student registry of the University of Iceland, or comparable offices in other Icelandic universities, stating that the applicant has been accepted for doctoral studies.
+A confirmation from the student registry of an Icelandic university, stating that the applicant has been accepted for doctoral studies.
+This applies to doctoral student grant applications.

-Appendix G. Price quote
+Attachment G. Price quote

-If equipment costs are applied for, price quotes from the manufacturer/vendor must accompany the proposal.
+If equipment costs and/or cost of contracted services are applied for, price quotes must accompany the proposal.